TMD01/HRS/README.md

 (B).
-Dashboard Design and Functionality (10 mins)
+Dashboard Design and Functionality.

-1. Brainstorm ideas for user-friendly dashboard designs for both landlords and
+1. User-friendly dashboard designs for both landlords and

 tenants.